 There are no fees for education, mentoring and assessment done by empowermefirst.college.
 However, if students choose to sit exams outside our school environment, e.g., Cambridge exams, those fees apply.

-We offer a baseline test, to give students the best possible support in their choice of subjects and carrer planning.
+We offer an entry test, to give students the best possible support in their choice of subjects and career planning.
 Students can retake the test after two months, if their ambition is to study a course they are not yet ready for.
 We thus advise students to take the test in late winter or early spring to give them enough time.

 The entry requirements are a completed secondary school education and a teacher recommentations.
 Furthermore, they are asked to make a short motivational video.
 During their studies we also ask them to actively support empowermefirst.college by engaging in peer-to-peer tutoring and organising fundraising events.

 We work with governments to see what we can offer to improve accessibilty and quality of teaching materials and methods throught out state schools.
 Often, it might be more effective for schools to invest in material that is constantly updated than in school books.

 Furthermore, saving on printing cost may compensate for investment in infrastructure.

 We focus on years 9/10 to 12, because lower secondary school up to year 9 education is provided in most countries, even in rural areas, while upper secondary is often less accessible and less affordable.